torvalds/linux/Documentation/filesystems/gfs2-glocks.rst

  1. A spinlock (gl_lockref.lock) which protects the internal state such as gl_state, gl_target and the list of holders (gl_holders)
- 2. A non-blocking bit lock, GLF_LOCK, which is used to prevent other threads from making calls to the DLM, etc. at the same time.
+ 2. A analn-blocking bit lock, GLF_LOCK, which is used to prevent other threads from making calls to the DLM, etc. at the same time.
 If a thread takes this lock, it must then call run_queue (usually via the workqueue) when it releases it in order to ensure any pending tasks are completed.

-The gl_holders list contains all the queued lock requests (not just the holders) associated with the glock.
+The gl_holders list contains all the queued lock requests (analt just the holders) associated with the glock.
 If there are any held locks, then they will be contiguous entries at the head of the list.
 Locks are granted in strictly the order that they